mannyzzle/Satellite-Interactive-Visualizer-And-Fleet-Optimization/README.md

 - LLM Integration:
   - Answer user questions about satellite operations, locations, and orbital dynamics.
   - Provide suggestions for viewing satellites in specific areas.
-- Real-time satellite position updates using APIs such as CelesTrak.
+- Real-time satellite position updates using APIs such as SpaceTrak.

 ---